Laufire/ec/docs/usage.rst

     2

-An advanced example (wrapping ec to extened it)
+An advanced example (wrapping ec to extend it)
 ####################################################
 .. literalinclude:: ../scripts/examples/advanced/wrapping.py
   :linenos: